 Company number: 3265669

 Facilitates networking with Quakers in Africa and between those interested in or involved in Quaker work in Africa.
-Members share their initiatives and experiences and discuss cross-cutting issues, which enables them to keep abreast of current work in the region and learn from each other in order to become more effective in their own work.
+Members share their initiatives and experiences and discuss cross-cutting issues.
+This enables them to keep abreast of current work in the continent and learn from each other in order to become more effective in their own work.

 Email address: email@example.com

 Quaker Arts Network is a group of Quakers with interests in the arts (broadly defined), run on a voluntary basis.
 All those in sympathy with their aims are welcome to join the network, which has members across the world.

 While many of the group are practicing artists, musicians, writers etc., others may have interest in the use of the arts for spiritual expression, nurture, healing, Quaker outreach or simply pleasure.

 The aims of QARN are:

 - to work to change the way refugees and asylum-seekers (whether recognised under the UN Convention on the Status of Refugees or not) are treated, to ensure that justice and compassion are the guiding principles